grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 // but only because you **know** exact implementation of `Foo`
 ```

-Same, if class has only copy constructor, copy assignment and no move constructor/
+Same, if class has only copy constructor, copy assignment and
-move assignment, the code is no-op:
+no move constructor/move assignment, the code is no-op:

 ``` cpp {.numberLines}
 struct MyClass